awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cwe-custom-actions.md

 To use Security Hub custom actions to send findings or insight results to EventBridge, you first create the custom action in Security Hub\.
 Then define the rule in EventBridge\.

+You can create up to 50 custom actions\.

 The rule in EventBridge uses the ARN from the custom action\.

 ## Creating a custom action \(console\)<a name="securityhub-cwe-configure"></a>